tpawl/LiTE/README.md

 #### Miscellaneous

-To determine wether you are inside or outside of a view helper you can use the static method `LiTE\Context\Context::isEmpty()`.
+To determine wether you are inside/outside of a view helper you can use the static method `LiTE\Context\Context::isEmpty()`.
 It returns `false` if you are inside a view helper, `true` otherwise.

 ### LiTE for Template Designers